Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   We are heading a the best part of this journey.
 Just take time to [subscribe to message topic](#webhook-field-subscription).
   When done ,you are good to go... fire up your bot in whatsapp by sending text.

   🏁 When done with saving the token and url, go on to text your bot.
+Check out the sample [below](#sample-bot-test)

 ## USING REPLIT